ChilliCream/hotchocolate-docs/docs/schema.md

 > If you want to read more about conventions head over [here](conventions.md).

-The second and way to express a schema in code-first is to declare schema types.
+The second way to express a schema in code-first is to declare schema types.
 Schema types allow us to exactly express the structure and properties of our schema:

 ```csharp
 public class QueryType